eelismie/ot-harjoitustyo/docs/vaatimusmaarittely.md

 In addition to the suggestions given before, the application can be expanded in the following ways:

 + The addition of nodes can be expanded to include one-way and arbitrary probability transitions.
 In order for the system to behave like a markov process the application should be able to change existing transitions so that the walk stays in the graph.
-+ Graphical visualization of the progression of the simulation on the results screen
++ Graphical visualization of the progression of the simulation can be added to the results screen
-+ Expand the user roles, i.e. add login functionality.
++ Expanded user roles, i.e. added login functionality.
-+
++ Add simulation predictions: does a steady state exist, what is the steady state vector?
+This would require solving for eigenvalues of nxn transition matrix.